lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/help-file.md

 - help
 ---

 Our commands will need help files.
-This is the same as in the [Adding Commands](/tutorials/code/add-cmd), only this time we're going to have multiple files and our own table of contents section for Cortex.
+This is the same as in the [Adding a Command](/tutorials/code/add-cmd), only this time we're going to have multiple files and our own table of contents section for Cortex.
 Notice we're also using one of the optional fields: `order`.
 This controls the order that help topics are displayed within the table of contents section.

 In `aresmush/plugins/cortex/help/en/cortex.md`: